Drugs and the Environment

 TOWARDS A GREEN DRUG POLICY

-While in the international drug policy debate the connection between environmental problems and the illicit drug economy is increasingly being noticed and addressed, the Federal Ministry for Economic Cooperation and Development (BMZ) has promoted sustainable income alternatives in drug crop-growing regions for decades.
-The environmental aspects of drug markets and policies are essential for the development-oriented drug policies promoted by the GPDPD.
-GPDPD finances studies on the subject, identifies and implements green development measures in its country-level activities and also puts the nexus between environmental and drug policies on the agenda in the international debate.
+While the connection between environmental problems and the illicit drug economy is increasingly recognised and addressed in international drug policy debates, the Federal Ministry for Economic Cooperation and Development (BMZ) has been promoting sustainable income alternatives in drug crop-growing regions for decades.
+Environmental considerations are essential for the development-oriented drug policies supported by the GPDPD.

 HOW THE GPDPD PROMOTES GREEN DRUG POLICIES

-• In its projects in Colombia, the GPDPD identifies and practices measures that show that alternative development and environmental protection belong together in order to sustainably counter the cultivation of illegal crops.
-The projects focus on forest reserves and natural parks.
-They include instruments such as payments for ecosystem services and seek to use resources as naturally as possible, for example through agroforestry.
-These measures are implemented jointly with UNODC, FIP and Universidad de los Andes.
+• In its projects in Colombia, the GPDPD identifies and implements measures that demonstrate how Alternative Development and environmental protection go hand in hand to sustainably counter the cultivation of illicit crops.
+These projects focus on forest reserves and natural parks, using instruments such as payments for ecosystem services and promoting agroforestry to use resources as naturally as possible.
+These measures are implemented jointly with UNODC, Fundación Ideas para la Paz (FIP), and the Universidad de los Andes.

 More on the topic: